merhay/demo-api-app-ui-tests/README.md

-# 🎬 Movie Database Test Automation Framework
+# 🎬 Movies Test Automation Framework

 This test automation framework is designed for **API and mobile testing** of a movie database application. 🚀